-AITA for choosing to invite ex-wife over current wife to daughters graduation party?
+AITA for choosing to invite ex-wife over current wife to daughter's graduation party?

 AITA for excluding my wife from our daughter's graduation party to accommodate my ex?
 Tensions rise as I navigate complex blended family dynamics.

 As the story goes, after a civil divorce, the father, Linda, and Nancy have tried to navigate the intricate waters of co-parenting their two children.
-However, when the daughter expresses her desire to have both her mom, Linda, and stepmom, Nancy, present at the graduation party, tensions start to rise.
+However, when the daughter expresses her desire to have both her mom, Linda, and her stepmom, Nancy, present at the graduation party, tensions begin to rise.

 As the graduation party looms closer, the conflict deepens, causing strains in his current marriage.
-The father's decision to only invite his ex-wife to the event ignites a fiery argument with his wife, Nancy, who feels sidelined and hurt by his choice.
+The father's decision to invite only his ex-wife to the event ignites a fiery argument with his wife, Nancy, who feels sidelined and hurt by his choice.

 Now, Reddit, it's time to weigh in on this emotional rollercoaster.
 Is the father the antagonist here for not considering his wife's feelings, or is he simply trying to prioritize his daughter's happiness?